ghsoares/godui/docs/guide/click-me-button.md

 	# Else display the number of clicks
 	else:
 		# We're using format string to insert the click count inside the text
-		button.prop("text" "you clicked %d times!" % clicks)
+		button.prop("text", "you clicked %d times!" % clicks)

 	# Here we're connecting to the button's "pressed" signal
 	button.event("pressed", func ():
 		# Increment "clicks" by 1 every time the signal is emitted
 		clicks += 1

-		# Requests the UI to update:
+		# Requests the UI to update
 		ui.queue_update()
 	)
 ```